TheGuth/bar_service_app/README.md

 * Add Custom Drink order on client side? (description)
 * Add order denied on business side for custom drink orders. (sends message back)
 * Add for custom menu design where business can add a banner image, logo, etc...
+* Add Search feature on client side to look for current Business participating.
+* limit by 10 with next and prev buttons

 ### bugs